horgh/catbox/README.md

 This is similar to ircd-ratbox's algorithm.

-Note as client messages and the alarm events go to same channel, it is still possible for client messages to overwhelm us.
+While client message events and alarm events go to the same channel, if a client sends a large number of messages, they will trigger an excess flood.
+This means the daemon should not be overwhelmed by a single client.

 # External documentation and references